Project status: Closed

 Since it's establishment there have been strong calls for broader legislative reform to support carers and their vital roles, and the ACT Government is working on comprehensive legislative reforms which will address this.

-One of these reforms is the Children and Young People Amendment Bill 2024 (No 2) which is scheduled to be debated in June 2024.
+One of these reforms is the Children and Young People Amendment Bill 2024 (No 2) which was passed by the ACT Legislative Assembly on 26 June 2024.
 This bill mandates support for children and young people transitioning out of care up to the age of 21.
 It also mandates establishing mechanisms for external reviews of child protection decisions.

 The Government will undertake future stages of reform to the Children and Young People Act 2008 and will continue be informed by the feedback of carers in this important work and across all relevant legislative reform programs.